Kronoshus/CIPs/CIP-0013/README.md

 ## Abstract

-This proposal describes a basic URI scheme to handle Ada transfers and links to single stake pools or weighted lists of multiple pools.
+This proposal describes a basic URI scheme to handle ADA transfers and links to single stake pools or weighted lists of multiple pools.

 ## Motivation: why is this CIP necessary?